kyma-project/kyma/docs/operation-guides/00-task-manage-functions-w-CLI.md

       sourcePath: {FULL_PATH_TO_WORKSPACE_FOLDER}
   ```

-2. Run the `apply` Kyma CLI command to create a Function CR in the YAML format on your cluster:
+2. To create a Function CR in the YAML format on your cluster, run the `apply` Kyma CLI command:

   ```bash
   kyma apply function